Kolmogorov's dissipation number and determining wavenumber for dyadic models: Fixed point

 \subsection{Stability of fixed point}

 In this part, we show that a fixed point of (\ref{sys-2}) is stable under certain conditions.
-Specifically, we will establish the following results: (i) when the force $f_0$ is small or $\mu$ and $\nu$ are large enough, the fixed point is exponentially stable and thus unique; (ii) solutions starting from initial data that is closed to a fixed point converge to the fixed point, that is, the fixed point is stable in the sense of Lyapunov.
+Specifically, we will establish the following results: (i) when the force $f_0$ is small or $\mu$ and $\nu$ are large enough, the fixed point is exponentially stable and thus unique; (ii) in general, i.e., without the smallness assumptions, solutions starting from initial data that is closed to a fixed point converge to the fixed point, that is, the fixed point is globally attracting in the sense of Lyapunov.

 \begin{Theorem} Solutions of system (\ref{sys-2}) with $\theta\leq 2$ and $0<f_0<\frac18 m_0^2$ converge to a fixed point in $\ell^2\times \ell^2$.
 Consequently, the fixed point is unique. \end{Theorem} \pf Let $(a(t), b(t))$ be a solution of (\ref{sys-2}).
 Denote the difference with the fixed point by